General Santos: Transportation

 The Makar Wharf is the main international sea port of the city and is one of the finest sea ports in the country.
 It is located in Barangay Labangal, away from the central business district.
 With a 740 m docking length and a 19 m width, the wharf can accommodate up to nine ship berthing positions all at the same time.
 The port is replete with modern facilities such as container yards, storage and weighing bridges.
-Several shipping companies operate regular inter-island ferry service to and from other major ports in Luzon, Visayas and Mindanao.
-Negros Navigation, SuperFerry and Sulpicio Lines provide these inter-island shipping routes while numerous Indonesian shipping lines operate international ferry service between General Santos and neighboring ports in Indonesia carrying both passenger and cargo loads.
+2GO Travel operates regular inter-island ferry services to and from other major ports in Luzon, Visayas and Mindanao while numerous Indonesian shipping lines operate international ferry service between General Santos and neighboring ports in Indonesia carrying both passenger and cargo loads.